Sophie Scholl – The Final Days: Plot

 Sophie and Hans, as well as a friend with three young children, Christoph Probst, are charged with treason, troop demoralization and aiding the enemy.
-It is 22 February 1943, four days after their arrest.
-In their show trial, Probst is the first to be examined by President of the People's Court Roland Freisler, whose prosecutorial zeal makes the prosecutor and defense attorneys superfluous.
+Four days after their arrest they are put on a show trial.
+Probst is examined first by President of the People's Court Roland Freisler, whose zeal makes the prosecutor and defense attorneys superfluous.
 Freisler contemptuously dismisses Probst's appeals to spare his life so that his children can have a father.
 Hans maintains his composure in the face of Freisler's impatient questioning.
-Declining to answer only what he is asked, he highlights German war crimes on the Eastern Front as immoral and proclaims that the defeat of the Nazi state by the Allies is all but certain.
-Sophie dismisses the suggestion that she was led by her brother, and declares that many people agree with her group but dare not express it.
+Declining to answer only what he is asked, he denounces German war crimes on the Eastern Front as immoral and proclaims that the defeat of the Nazi state by the Allies is all but certain.
+Sophie denies she was led by her brother, and declares that many people are scared to admit they agree with her group.
 Freisler pronounces the defendants guilty and calls on each to make a final statement.
 Sophie warns that "where we stand today, you [Freisler] will stand soon."
-All three are sentenced to death and brought to Stadelheim Prison.
+All three are sentenced to death and transported to Stadelheim Prison.

-Sophie, having been told of the normal 99-day delay between conviction and execution, learns that she is to be executed the same day.
+Sophie, assuming a normal 99-day delay between conviction and execution, learns she is to be executed the same day.
 She breaks down briefly, but regains composure, writes a final statement and receives a blessing from the prison chaplain, who offers his support for her silence.
 After a visit by her parents, who also express approval of what she has done, Mohr arrives and sadly watches Sophie taken away.
 She is led into a cell with Christoph and Hans, and they share a final cigarette.
 Sophie is led into a courtyard and remarks "The sun is still shining".
-An appeal for clemency is declined by the Reich Ministry of Justice, and she is the first to be beheaded by guillotine, the blade falling as the picture goes black.
-Hans', screaming "Let freedom live!" before the blade goes down, and Christoph's executions follow.
+An appeal for clemency is declined by the Reich Ministry of Justice, and she is beheaded by guillotine.
+Hans screams "Let freedom live!" before the blade goes down, and Christoph is executed last.
 A caption lists dozens of adherents of the White Rose executed in the following months, while others suffered imprisonment.